Chart Color Schemes

 Educational outcomes in Geraldton - South fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area's university qualification rate of 19.5%, recorded as of the latest available data in 2021, is significantly lower than Australia's average of 30.4%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most prevalent at 13.6%, followed by postgraduate qualifications at 3.1% and graduate diplomas at 2.8%.
-Vocational credentials are also prominent, with 42.0% of residents aged 15 and above holding such qualifications - advanced diplomas at 10.6% and certificates at 31.4%.
+The area faces educational challenges, with university qualification rates (19.5%) substantially below the Australian average of 30.4%.
+This represents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees lead at 13.6%, followed by postgraduate qualifications (3.1%) and graduate diplomas (2.8%).
+Trade and technical skills feature prominently, with 42.0% of residents aged 15+ holding vocational credentials, including advanced diplomas (10.6%) and certificates (31.4%).

-Educational participation is notably high, with 31.4% of residents currently enrolled in formal education as of the 2021 census.
+Educational participation is notably high, with 31.4% of residents currently enrolled in formal education.
 This includes 12.1% in primary education, 9.8% in secondary education, and 2.4% pursuing tertiary education.

 Frequently Asked Questions - Education